 The preparation of financial statements in conformity with Canadian accounting standards for private enterprises requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenue and expenses during the reporting period.
-On an ongoing basis, the Company evaluates its estimates including those related to impairment of financial assets, useful life of equipment and revenue recognition.
+On an ongoing basis, the Company evaluates its estimates including those related to impairment of financial assets, useful life of equipment, accrual of liabilities and determination of the employee compensation expense under the Company's Employee Stock Option Plan.
 Management believes that the estimates and assumptions used in preparing its financial statements are reasonable and prudent; however, actual results could differ from those estimates.